 The criteria used by Karachentseva (1973) for selecting the sample have two effects in our galaxies.
-On one hand, they do not have major companions at large distances, minimizing effects of environment at large scale (tidal interactions, major mergers, etc).
-On the other hand, the number of small companions at close distances (satellites) until 4 magnitudes of difference with the CIG galaxy is also minimized, implying that our sample presents a deficit of local neighbors with respect to other samples.
+On one hand, they do not have major companions at large distances, minimizing effects of environment at large scale (tidal interactions, major mergers, etc.).
+On the other hand, the number of small companions at close distances (satellites) until 4 mag of difference with the CIG galaxy is also minimized, implying that our sample presents a deficit of local neighbours with respect to other samples.
 Then, another possibility for the larger sizes found in this work would be that AMIGA galaxies have accreted more satellite galaxies and as a consequence of this local accretion have created a local deficit of satellites.

-In order to check this option we studied the influence of the local environment, calculating the number of satellites in a field of projected radius R=250 kpc (using as criterion for defining satellite, the distance at which the 80% of Milky Way satellites are found Fouquet et al. 2012), for the 207 AMIGA spiral galaxies with more than 80% spectroscopic completeness in the SDSS DR8.
-Since the SDSS spectroscopic database is complete until r~17.5 and our sample, until r~14.5, we consider only objects: 1) within 3 magnitude difference with respect to the central galaxy, and 2) with a difference in the recession velocity less than 1000 km/s.
-The same calculation was made for 336 spirals of Nair & Abraham (2010) that have more than 80% completeness in SDSS DR8.
-We find that 6% of AMIGA spirals have one satellite (and one galaxy with two satellites).
-In contrast 43% of the Nair sample show a satellite (19% have two or more).
+In order to check this option, we studied the influence of the local environment, calculating the number of satellites in a field of projected radius R = 250 kpc (using as criterion for defining satellite, the distance at which the 80 per cent of Milky Way satellites are found Fouquet et al. 2012), for the 207 AMIGA spiral galaxies with more than 80 per cent spectroscopic completeness in the SDSS DR8.
+Since the SDSS spectroscopic data base is complete until $r \sim$ 17.5 and our sample, until $r \sim 14.5$, we consider only objects: (1) within 3 mag difference with respect to the central galaxy, and (2) with a difference in the recession velocity less than 1000 km s-1.
+The same calculation was made for 336 spirals of Nair & Abraham (2010) that have more than 80 per cent completeness in SDSS DR8.
+We find that 6 per cent of AMIGA spirals have one satellite (and one galaxy with two satellites).
+In contrast, 43 per cent of the Nair sample show a satellite (19 per cent have two or more).
 We calculated again (see Table 2) the mean size for Nair spirals in the stellar mass ranges [10,10.5] and [10.5,11] considering only galaxies without satellites, galaxies with no or one satellite and galaxies with two or more satellites.
-The mean size for spirals without satellites in the Nair & Abraham (2010) sample is very similar to the value obtained in Sect.
-3.2: $\overline{Re}[10-10.5]=3.18\pm0.16$ kpc and $\overline{Re}[10.5-10.5]=3.18\pm0.16$ kpc and A} 11]=3.63±0.16 kpc.
-The mean size considering also galaxies with one satellite, is also consistent with the previous value.
-However, the mean size for spirals with two or more satellites is lower than the value obtained for the Nair & Abraham (2010) sample in Sect.
-3.2: $\overline{Re}[10-10.5]=2.87\pm0.22$ kpc and $\overline{Re}[10.5-11]=3.35\pm0.33$ kpc.
+The mean size for spirals without satellites in the Nair & Abraham (2010) sample is very similar to the value obtained in Section 3.2: $Re[10-10.5] = 3.18 \pm 0.16$ kpc and Re[10.5-11] = 3.63 ± 0.16 kpc.
+The mean size, considering also galaxies with one satellite, is also consistent with the previous value.
+However, the mean size for spirals with two or more satellites is lower than the value obtained for the Nair & Abraham (2010) sample in Section 3.2: $\overline{R}e[10-10.5] = 2.87 \pm 0.22$ kpc and $\overline{R}e[10.5-11] = 3.35 \pm 0.22$ kpc and $\overline{R}e[10.5-$ 0.33 kpc.

 In the case of individual spiral subtypes, we have calculated the mean size value for galaxies in the stellar mass range [10-11] for increasing the statistics.
-The same calculation was performed for the AMIGA sample, the Nair & Abraham (2010) sample of galaxies having zero or one satellite, and the Nair & Abraham (2010) galaxies with 2 or more satellites.
+The same calculation was performed for the AMIGA sample, the Nair & Abraham (2010) sample of galaxies having zero or one satellite, and the Nair & Abraham (2010) galaxies with two or more satellites.
 The results are presented in Fig. 5.
-In the three cases we find that spiral galaxies become larger as they become later types.
+In the three cases, we find that spiral galaxies become larger as they become later types.
 Galaxies in the Nair & Abraham (2010) sample with no or one satellite are larger than those with two or more satellites for almost all morphological types.
 In all cases, the mean size of our isolated galaxies remains even larger than objects without satellites in the Nair & Abraham (2010) sample.